arunp77/Remote-Sensing/README.md

 - **Data Visualization:** Creating meaningful visualizations to communicate insights and results effectively.

 - **Documentation:** Properly documenting the methods and findings, which is crucial for reproducibility and sharing my work with others.

+# Details

+- For detailed theory on Remote Sensing, follow the [link](https://arunp77.github.io/Remote-sensing-content.html)
+- For more details, follow the [link](https://arunp77.github.io/OLCI.html)